-No. Documents or category of documents requested (requesting Party) (May 6, 2022) (r materiality, incl. references to submission equesting Party) (May 6, 2022) Comments Reasoned objections to document production request (objecting Party) (May 20, 2022) Response to objections to document production request (requesting Party) (June 3, 2022) Decision (Tribunal) (June 24, 2022) Expert Reports why they seek such a broad category contemporaneous discussions and of documents.
+No. Documents or category of documents requested (requesting Party) (May 6, 2022) (re materiality, incl. references to submission equesting Party) (May 6, 2022) Comments Reasoned objections to document production request (objecting Party) (May 20, 2022) Response to objections to document production request (requesting Party) (June 3, 2022) Decision (Tribunal) (June 24, 2022) Respondent's possession, custody, or control.
+Supreme Decree No. 032-2010-EM."
+As noted above, Claimants have not provided a sound justification for why they seek such a broad category of documents.
 4) Unreasonable Burden to Produce It would be burdensome to identify all documents created and exchanged (including, e.g., simple emails) in the course of preparing a regulation that was promulgated 12 years ago.
 Furthermore, Claimant requests documents from "any Peruvian State entity."
 This request would require Peru to contact potentially all State entities and request that they search their archives from years ago.
 This exercise the State to distract officials from the performance of their obligations to the Peruvian people.
-Thus, the request imposes an unreasonable burden on Peru (see Article 9.2(c) of the IBA Rules) and is contrary to the principle of intentions surrounding the enactment of Supreme Decree No. 032-2010-EM."
+Thus, the request imposes an sufficiently serve the purpose of "shed[ding] light on Respondent's contemporaneous discussions and intentions surrounding the enactment of Supreme Decree No. 032-2010-EM."
 Peru's suggestion that Renco cannot request Documents to disprove Peru's case is similarly unfounded.
 That Peru bears the burden of proof on this particular issue does not make the requested Documents any less relevant to the Treaty Case or material to its outcome, in accordance with Articles 3.3(b) and 9.2(a) of the IBA Rules.
 3) Request No. 3 is narrow and specific.
-Request No. 3 describes with reasonable specificity a narrow category of Documents in connection with the "preparation and enactment" of Supreme Decree No. 032-2010-EM.
-Renco also specifies that "the
+Request No. 3 describes with reasonable specificity a narrow category of Documents in connection with the "preparation and enactment"